Northwest Angle

 The Northwest Angle, known simply as the Angle by locals, and coextensive with Angle Township, is a pene-exclave of northern Lake of the Woods County, Minnesota.
 Excluding surveying errors, it is the only place in the contiguous United States north of the 49th parallel, which forms the border between the U.S. and Canada from the Northwest Angle westward to the Strait of Georgia (between the U.S. state of Washington and the Canadian province of British Columbia).
-The land area of the Angle is separated from the rest of Minnesota by Lake of the Woods, but shares a land border with Canada.
+The land area of the Angle is separated from the rest of Minnesota by Lake of the Woods, but shares a land border with the Canadian province of Manitoba.
 It is one of six non-island locations in the 48 contiguous states that are practical exclaves of the United States; three others are nearby in the vicinity of Elm Point, Minnesota.
 The communities of Oak Island, Angle Inlet and Penasse are in the Northwest Angle, as is the Fort Saint Charles archeological site.

 Seventy percent of the land of the Angle is held in trust by the Red Lake Indian Reservation (Ojibwa).

 The Angle is listed as one of several distinct regions of Minnesota, and is the smallest of those regions, with a total population of 149 at the 2020 United States Census, up from 119 in 2010.
 The area is mostly water and the land is mostly forest.